smarthomeNG/plugins/webservices/README.md

-# REST plugin
+# WebServices plugin

 ## Description

 This plugin makes use of the new SmartHomeNG module system.
-It provides a REST based API built upon Cherrpy.
+It provides a Webservice API based on REST and is built upon Cherrpy.
-Basic REST command such as put and get are supported.
+Basic REST command such as PUT and GET are supported.

 ## Requirements